JohnTelford/mkdocs-2/docs/website-development-stack.md

 		- **MkDocs Material**

-    		- Is "Static Site Generator" that uses the "Local Repository" code to create a local website that may deployed as a "Preview
+    		- Is "Static Site Generator" that uses the "Local Repository" code to create a local website that may deployed as a "Preview"

   		-  **GitHub**

-          	- The core technologies of Iterative Development are Git, GitHub central project repository controlled by the project gatekeeper, and a content delivery network, like Cloudflare, deploying private Preview Internet websites, production websites, and individual team members private Preview websites.
+          	- The core technologies of Iterative Development are Git, GitHub central project repository controlled by the project gatekeeper, and a content delivery network, like Cloudflare, deploying private [Preview](preview.md) Internet websites, production websites, and individual team members private [Preview](preview.md) websites.

       		- GitHub is a Distributed Version Control Systems enabling multiple teams to work separately on the same project without having an impact on the work of others.
 GitHub manages an online web hosted central project repository containing all project files.
 It is a unified source of truth.
 It helps teams collaborate and maintain the entire history of project file changes.